 Malene Engelund grew up in Aalborg, a city grown from a former Viking settlement in northern Denmark.
 She moved to England in 2002 and holds an MA in Creative Writing from Royal Holloway University of London.
-She currently lives in Greenwich.
+She currently lives in Copenhagen.

 The eighteen poems that comprise Malene Engelund’s debut pamphlet, The Wild Gods, reveal a distinctly Nordic imagination, punctured with rich colour, shadows and light.